lunarmodules/ldoc/doc/doc.md

 LDoc will also work with C/C++ files, since extension writers clearly have the same documentation needs as Lua module writers.

-LDoc allows you to attach a _type_ to a parameter or return value

-    --- better mangler.
-    -- @tparam string name
-    -- @int max length
-    -- @treturn string mangled name
-    function strmangler(name,max)
-    ...
-    end

-`int` here is short for `tparam int` (see @{Tag_Modifiers})

-It's common for types to be optional, or have different types, so the type can be like '?int|string' which renders as '(int or string)', or '?int', which renders as '(optional int)'.

-LDoc gives the documenter the option to use Markdown to parse the contents of comments.
+LDoc allows you to attach a _type_ to a parameter or return value with `tparam` or `treturn`, and gives the documenter the option to use Markdown to parse the contents of comments.

-Since 1.3, LDoc allows the use of _colons_ instead of @.

-    --- a simple function.
-    -- string name person's name
-    -- int: age age of person
-    -- !person: person object
-    -- treturn: ?string
-    -- function check(name,age)

-However, you must either use the `--colon` flag or set `colon=true` in your `config.ld`.

-In this style, types may be used directly if prefixed with '!' or '?' (for type-or-nil)

-(see @{colon.lua})
+You may also include code examples which will be prettified, and readme files which will be rendered with Markdown and contain prettified code blocks.

 ## Adding new Tags